jdixonsd858/Active-Directory-Project/README.md

 ### Skills Learned

-- Installation and coniguration of servers using the cloud.
+- Ability to create a logical diagram of data flow using Draw.io.
-- Index creation and generating telemetry using Wazuh.
+- .
 - Using the command line to configure Wazuh, Elasticsearch, and The Hive.
 - Configuration of conf files in Windows.
 - Creating custom rules for Wazuh.